promaafia/python_problem_solutions/README.txt

 2.16.
 Write a program that read a number and mod by four using bitwise AND 2.17.
 Write a program that read a number and mod by eight using bitwise AND

 2.18.
-Write a C program to swap the values of two variables using temporary variable 2.19.
-Write a C program to swap the values of two variables without using temporary variable
+Write a program to swap the values of two variables using temporary variable 2.19.
+Write a program to swap the values of two variables without using temporary variable

 2.20.
 Write a program that read two numbers and display maximum using ternary operator 2.21.
 Write a program that read two numbers and display minimum using ternary operator